rise8-us/rise8-us/docs/practice-playbook.md

 - Will the buy/FOSS option be maintained longterm
 - Is the offering well documented/provide a satisfactory user experience?
 - Time to market?

+  ### Technology Stack

+**We choose the right Tech stack for the problem space.**

+**Here are a few things to consider when selecting tools and technologies**
+1. Is training necessary?
+What is the learning curve?
+How much documentation is available?
+Is it good documentation?
+1. Are the skills and knowledge required common, or is the technology very niche?
+1. Is the technology mature enough to adopt?
+1. What are the costs?
+  - compute cost of a low level language
+  - engineering wage difference between one language to another
+  - tooling
+1. Is there support for the technology within the current continuous integration process?
+1. Can the technology be deployed to all environments?
+1. Can the technology be managed in all environments?
+1. Is the technology stack meeting security criteria and project constraints?
+1. Does the technology stack performance, reliability, and maintainability satisfy the product's requirements?
+1. Can the technology stack scale?

 ## Building an MVP
 ---